gentlecat/git-it-up/README.md

 # Git it up 💁

 Keeps your git repository in sync with the remote.
+Useful, for example, for keeping a simple repository on a server up-to-date.

 ## Usage